up42/up42-py/docs/typical-usage.md

 ## Select the workflow parameters

-There are also multiple ways to construct the workflow input parameters, you can:
+There are also multiple ways to construct the workflow input parameters:
 - Provide the parameters directly in code as a json string.
 - Use .get_parameters_info() to get a an overview of all potential parameters for the selected workflow and information about the parameter defaults and ranges.
-- Use .get_input_parameters(aoi_type="bbox", aoi_geometry=aoi) to construct the parameters with the provided aoi and all default parameters.
+- Use .get_input_parameters(aoi_type="bbox", aoi_geometry=aoi) to construct the parameters
+with the provided aoi and all default parameters.
 Selecting the aoi_type is independent from the provided aoi, you can e.g. provide a irregular Polygon and still select aoi_type="bbox", then the bounding box of the polygon will be selected.

 ```python